-1Tuition per credit hour is an estimated rate.
+&lt;sup>1Tuition per credit hour is an estimated rate.
 Actual tuition is charged on a per semester basis.
-Refunds, if applicable, are prorated if student withdraws prior to program completion (see Refund Policy below).
-2Students may opt out and purchase publicly available textbooks through any book seller.
+Refunds, if applicable, are prorated if student withdraws prior to program completion (see Refund Policy in September 2023 Academic Catalog).

+Students may opt out and purchase publicly available textbooks through any book seller.
 The cost of e-book access issued through the school is non-refundable.
 Physical textbooks may be returned in their original packaging for a full refund.
 Used textbooks may be returned for a partial refund.

-3Technology fee is charged on specified semesters and is non-refundable once the student starts a term(s) for that particular semester.
+&lt;sup>3Technology fee is charged on specified semesters and is non-refundable once the student starts a term(s) for that particular semester.

-4The current Student Tuition Recovery Fund (STRF) assessment rate is two dollars and fifty cents (\$2.50) per \$1,000 and applies to California residents only.
-Please see the STRF Policy.
+The current Student Tuition Recovery Fund (STRF) assessment rate is two dollars and fifty cents (\$2.50) per \$1,000 and applies to California residents only.
+Please see the STRF Policy in September 2023 Academic Catalog.

-5Additional fees may include replacement badge (\$20); and returned check fee (\$25).
+&lt;sup>5Additional fees may include replacement badge (\$20); and returned check fee (\$25).